Physical history of the United States Declaration of Independence

-The physical history of the United States Declaration of Independence spans from its original drafting in 1776 into the discovery of historical documents in modern time.
+The physical history of the United States Declaration of Independence spans from its original drafting in 1776 into the discovery of historical documents in the 21st century.
 This includes a number of drafts, handwritten copies, and published broadsides.
-The Declaration of Independence states that the thirteen colonies were now the "United Colonies" which "are, and of Right ought to be Free and Independent States"; and were no longer a part of the British Empire.
+The Declaration of Independence states that the Thirteen Colonies were now the "United Colonies" which "are, and of Right ought to be Free and Independent States"; and were no longer a part of the British Empire.

 Drafts and pre-publication copies

 Composition Draft

 The earliest known draft of the Declaration of Independence is a fragment known as the "Composition Draft".
 The draft, written in July 1776, is in the handwriting of Thomas Jefferson, principal author of the Declaration.
 It was discovered in 1947 by historian Julian P. Boyd in the Jefferson papers at the Library of Congress.
 Boyd was examining primary documents for publication in The Papers of Thomas Jefferson when he found the document, a piece of paper that contains a small part of the text of the Declaration, as well as some unrelated notes made by Jefferson.
 Prior to Boyd's discovery, the only known draft of the Declaration had been a document known as the Rough Draft.
 The discovery confirmed speculation by historians that Jefferson must have written more than one draft of the text.